mohankumar246/Aladdin/README.md

 There will be a better way, soon. <br />
 Something called brew automatically calls activate.
 Haven't looked into it yet.

+To run tests:

+Update the exchange keys.

+Change your working directory to "tests" folder

+Run a test case Ex: arbitrage_no_transfer.py.

 ### Contribution guidelines ###